-Although the bank, ditch and surrounding fence made a moated site look like a military encampment, they were actually a defended farmstead.
+Although the bank, ditch and surrounding fence made a moated site look like a military encampment, it was actually a defended farmstead.
 The illustration above shows what a moated site looked like.
-In other parts of the country, moated sites were also built by the native Irish.
+In other parts of the country moated sites were also built by the native Irish.

 The Smallest High Cross

 In the graveyard here at Kilmokea, you will find the smallest ‘high cross’ in Ireland.
 This delicately carved stone stands amongst a collection of fonts and measures just 55cm in height.